 The Best Onboarding Process Happens in the first 90 Days

-The first 90 days of onboarding determine whether the relationship between employer and employee becomes successful when we speak employee experience.
+The first 90 days of onboarding determine whether the relationship between employer and employee becomes successful when talking about employee experience.

 With a high service level during the first 90 days of employment, hires are likely to work harder with a positive attitude.
 This was the conclusion of a study based on 294 recently hired employees.
 This is certainly a great factor to include when you want to create the best onboarding process possible for your company.